Professional Overtime Rules: Ensuring Compliance and Fairness

 Regular Compliance Audits

 Conducting regular audits of your overtime practices can reveal potential compliance gaps.
 These check-ups should review employee classifications, time records, and payroll processes to ensure they align with current laws.
-Integrating this step into your onboarding employees procedures—by clarifying overtime rules from day one—can also help set the tone for consistent compliance throughout your organization.
+Integrating this step into your onboarding procedures for employees by clarifying overtime rules from day one can also help set the tone for consistent compliance throughout your organization.

 Role of HR and Management